 The literal fear of swimming or the ocean may be represented by falling into the water in dreams.

 But the sensation of floating in water might be a reflection of the feeling of being in limbo.
 You might need to know your position on a social, professional, or emotional issue.

 Many people consider dreams about falling from the sky to be a reflection of their sense of helplessness.

 You might feel uneasy, scared, or doubtful both during the dream and when you wake up.

-There isn't a lot of scientific evidence to support the interpretation of dreams in which someone else is falling.
+There isn't much scientific evidence to support the interpretation of dreams in which someone else is falling.

-You might be extremely worried about a friend whose life seems to be spiralling out of control.
+You might be extremely worried about a friend whose life seems to be spiraling out of control.
 Or perhaps you're concerned that someone is abandoning you physically or emotionally.